define-private-public/PSRayTracing/README.rst

 I first went through the books back in mid 2016 when they were new.
 That time I did it though as `an exercise to learn Nim`_ It's kind of cool to see how much these books have blown up in popularity.
-Ray Tracing seems to be quite in vogue recently, and I was looking for a project to learn C++17.
+Ray Tracing seems to be quite in vogue recently, and I was looking for a project to learn modern C++ and better project architecture.
 This was also an experiment to see how far I could push a CPU render and optimize my code while keeping things simple, portable, and reproducible.

 ***************